drdww/OPIM5641/Module1/data/readme.md

-This is where we will store some data.
+This is where we will store some data